 i.
 Show management reserves the right to require animal health certificates.
 Health inspection and diagnostic tests may be made before or after animals are on the livestock show premises for exhibitor and animal safety, or to inaugurate disease control procedures which may become necessary in emergencies as determined by animal health officials.

-FFA - Either a white shirt, tie and FFA jacket, or a white shirt with the FFA emblem and tie (t-shirts are not allowed.)
+FFA - Either a white shirt, tie and FFA jacket, or a white collared shirt with the FFA emblem and tie.

 The following will not be allowed: T-shirts, tank tops, tube tops, sleeveless shirts and vests.
 Exhibitors who fail to abide by dress standards will forfeit prize money.